To be a world-class regulator, PEO cannot work in a vacuum. It must be heard by – and work collaboratively with – government.

 1. PEO has a legislative mandate under the Professional Engineers Act to regulate the practice of profession engineering in the public interest.

-2. The self-regulating engineering profession – comprising of 85,000 professionals – has been successfully serving and protecting the public for more than 90 years.
+2. The self-regulating engineering profession – comprising of over 90,000 professionals – has been successfully serving and protecting the public for more than 90 years.

 3. PEO has unique knowledge and expertise and it is in the best interest of government to consult with it before considering any new policy directions that may have the potential to impact the regulation of the practice of professional engineering.